When it comes to credit cards, it’s easy for kids to think of them as “free money.”

 1. Explain what a credit card is

 Younger children may have heard of credit cards, or even seen them in movies and television shows, but not know what one actually is and how they work.
 Most of us have a credit card, so pull it out of your wallet and show them.
 Explain that a credit card comes with a limit that is set by the financial institution.
 Help kids understand that when you’re borrowing from that limit, you have to repay the amount spent when the bill is due each month.
+Read more about how to explain a credit card to your kids.

 2. Help them understand when to use a credit card